FormidableLabs/spectacle/CONTRIBUTING.md

 Before commiting any changes, be sure to do `yarn run lint`; this will lint all relevant files using [ESLint](http://eslint.org/) and report on any changes that you need to make.

-You will also want to ensure your code meets the prettier formating guidelines by running `yarn run prettier -l <filename>` or install the prettier editor plugin.
+You will also want to ensure your code meets the prettier formating guidelines by running `yarn run prettier -l <filename>` on a specific file.
+If there are differences the script errors out.
+You can also speciify a glob `yarn run prettier -l "src/**/*.js"` which will return a list of files that do not conform.

+Alternitivley install the Prettier [editor plugin](https://prettier.io/docs/en/editors.html) in your favorite editor.
+This is the perfered method.

 There is also a pre-commit hook in place to lint all staged files.
 If any of the staged files do not conform to the eslint rules or the [prettier](https://prettier.io/) formating guidelines, your commit will fail until you resolve all outstanding issues.